asyncapi/parser-js/docs/ruleset/core-ruleset.md

 ### asyncapi-document-unresolved

-Checking if the AsyncAPI document has valid unresolved (with unresolved references) structure based on the specification's JSON Schema.
+Checking if the AsyncAPI document has a valid unresolved (with unresolved references) structure based on the specification's JSON Schema.

 #### Good example